Khedivate of Egypt: British occupation

 In 1882 opposition to European control led to growing tension amongst native notables, the most dangerous opposition coming from the army.
 A large military demonstration in September 1881 forced the Khedive Tewfiq to dismiss his Prime Minister.
 In April 1882 France and Great Britain sent warships to Alexandria to bolster the Khedive amidst a turbulent climate, spreading fear of invasion throughout the country.

 By June Egypt was in the hands of nationalists opposed to European domination of the country.
 A British naval bombardment of Alexandria had little effect on the opposition which led to the landing of a British expeditionary force at both ends of the Suez Canal in August 1882.
 The British succeeded in defeating the Egyptian Army at Tel El Kebir in September and took control of the country putting Tewfiq back in control.
 The purpose of the invasion had been to restore political stability to Egypt under a government of the Khedive and international controls which were in place to streamline Egyptian financing since 1876.

+Egyptian Fundamental Ordinance of 1882, a constitution, followed an abortive attempt to promulgate a constitution in 1879.
+The document was limited in scope and was effectively more of an organic law of the Consultative Council to the khedive than an actual constitution.

 British occupation ended nominally with the deposition of the last khedive Abbas II on 5 November 1914 and the establishment of a British protectorate, with the installation of sultan Hussein Kamel on 19 December 1914.